Skip to Content

 Peppers do not like cold weather.
 As a result, most gardeners have to wait to plant pepper seeds until the winter weather is almost gone.
 It can be tricky to know when to plant pepper seeds, as it depends on your specific location.

-To make things a bit easier, I’ve created a pepper planting table that shows when to plant pepper seeds indoors for each hardiness zone (excluding those that are too cold for peppers).
-It also shows the last average frost date (32°F overnight temperature).
+We have grown peppers for over a decade.
+So, with the experience we’ve gathered over that time, I’ve created a pepper planting table that shows when to plant pepper seeds indoors for each hardiness zone.
+It also shows the average last frost date (32°F overnight temperature) for each climate.

 Pepper seedlings